This page features the different telescopes, cameras, and homebrewed equipment that I use to capture astronomical images.

 Sky-Watcher Equinox 100 ED-APO

-Vixen R114 on Great Polaris Mount
+Vixen Super Polaris Mount

 Modified Celestron Travel Scope 70